 (Some of the links below are affiliate links.
 This means that if you chose to purchase, I’ll get a small commission.)

 Historical Fiction Set in Scotland

 Scotland was founded in in 843 AD and even the “new” part of Edinburgh is four hundred years old, so there is a LOT of history to explore.
-These historical fiction books on Scotland will take you back in time and help you explore some of that history.
+This Scottish historical fiction will take you back in time and help you explore some of that history.